mppl1/RNAseq_preprocessing/README.md

     * write.table(geuvadisdf, "geuvadisdf_phenodata.csv", sep=",")

 ### It is possible to generate the index files yourself (computationally intensive!
 160GB of RAM for whole genome) using HISAT2
- ** Another option is to use the aligner: STAR
+ ** Another option(still computationally demanding) is to use the aligner/mapper: STAR

-HISAT2 will use the reference genome for generating index files Although the reference genome is not used in this tutorial analysis it can be downloaded as follows `curl -L "http://hgdownload.cse.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz" > hg38.fa.gz`
+HISAT2 will use the reference genome for generating index files Although the reference genome is not used in this tutorial/analysis, it can be downloaded as follows `curl -L "http://hgdownload.cse.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz" > hg38.fa.gz`

-** However, JHU has these indexes available ftp://ftp.ccb.jhu.edu/pub/infphilo/hisat2/data/grch38.tar.gz
+** However, and fortunately JHU has these whole genome chromosome indexes available for download
+* `wget -c ftp://ftp.ccb.jhu.edu/pub/infphilo/hisat2/data/grch38.tar.gz`

 ### Once index files are generated or available, then the samples can be aligned or mapped using the index files
   **Here is an example alignment command with HISAT2 using the JHU sample dataset(descibed above)